jarun/buku/README.md

-                           -a: do not set title, -u: clear title -c, --comment [...]  description of the bookmark, works with -a, -u; clears comment, if no arguments --editor             open editor to edit instead of args --immutable N        disable title fetch from web on update works with -a, -u
+                           -a: do not set title, -u: clear title -c, --comment [...]  description of the bookmark, works with -a, -u; clears comment, if no arguments --write              open editor to edit instead of args --immutable N        disable title fetch from web on update works with -a, -u
                            N=0: mutable (default), N=1: immutable